HomeImprove service and scheme of assistance

 - encourage flat owners, who are responsible for shared areas, to take part in 'common works' as part of investment programmes in council housing, and help us and other social landlords, such as housing associations, achieve the Scottish Housing Quality Standard

-- help prevent privately owned homes falling into serious disrepair by encouraging early action
+- help prevent privately owned homes from falling into serious disrepair by encouraging early action

 Can you still get a grant?